nbwedev/the-odin-project/full-stack-javascript/fullstack-01-intermediate-html-css/06-signup/README.md

 ## Sign Up Form

-A responsive sign-up form built as part of The Odin Project curriculum.
+A simple sign-up form built as part of The Odin Project curriculum.
 This project focuses on semantic HTML, modern CSS practices, and form validation styling.

 ---